-The TN program is the immigration component of The North American Free Trade Agreement (NAFTA, now usually referred to as the USMCA) which was negotiated for the purpose of facilitating the flow of goods and services between Canada, Mexico and the U.S. Individual workers in certain occupations are included in this agreement, which allows professionals to practice their disciplines in the other two countries.
+The TN program is the immigration component of the former North American Free Trade Agreement (NAFTA, now usually referred to as the USMCA) which was negotiated for the purpose of facilitating the flow of goods and services between Canada, Mexico and the U.S. Individual workers in certain occupations are included in this agreement, which allows professionals to practice their disciplines in the other two countries.
 The TN visa program was unaffected by revisions to NAFTA and its new name.

 It is recommended that departments considering TN status for an employee check the Schedule of Occupations to determine whether the occupation is allowable for TN status.